Remedial & Myotherapy

 At muscle medicine, our Clinical Director, Coby du Preez has developed The Muscle Medicine Method, which is a combination of modalities to create a unique treatment for you.

 This philosophy ensures the treatment is solutions-focused, to assist in delivering sustainable results.
 This means you don't need to request a specific type of massage as our therapists will ensure they use the techniques within their skill set that will provide the results you are after.
+If you are unsure of which therapist you should book with, give us a call and we will guide you through.

 What is the difference between Remedial Massage and Myotherapy?